 The standard of technology used to test an individual for suspected cannabis consumption poses a challenge for consumers and law enforcement officials alike.
 Urinalysis testing – which involves urinating into a container and having the liquid tested for cannabinoids – is a tried-and-tested way of determining whether or not someone has cannabinoids in their system.

 However, there are more than 100 different cannabinoids contained in the cannabis plant.
-Since some (like CBD) are non-psychoactive, testing for all of them is not exactly fair.
+Since some (like CBD) are non-intoxicating, testing for all of them is not exactly fair.
 Although extremely rare, some users could potentially fail a drug test if they use a full-spectrum oil that contains traces of THC.

 To reduce the chances of a drug test producing a false positive, request a hair follicle test or blood test.
 You may also want to steer clear of full-spectrum oils and instead, choose a THC-free oil such as a broad-spectrum solution.